-- (a) Coastal Securities, Inc.
+- (a) FTN Financial (formerly Coastal Securities, Inc.)

 - (b) Duncan-Williams, Inc.

 - (c) Hilltop Securities

 - (d) Wells Fargo Securities, LLC.

 Nothing in this section relieves the City of the responsibility for monitoring the investments made by the City to determine that they are in compliance with this investment policy.